karinlag/BIOS9000/1_velvet_exercise.md

 ## A note on servers

-We need to be on one if the int-computers to run the assemblers.
+We need to get a slurm allocation to run the assemblers.
 Thus, remember to do the following before proceeding:

-- log into an int-server
+- do a slurm allocation
 - activate the software

 ### Use of velvet